眾生無邊誓願度

 The Profound Yogācāra Meaning of the Diamond Sutra (18)

-The Third Chapter: The Orthodox Meaning of the Mahayana
+Part Three: The Orthodox Doctrine of the Mahayana

 ——Master Sheng-Ru's Teachings